-- A map, especially one designed for motorists, showing the roads of a country or area.
+1. A map designed for motorists, showing the roads of a country or area.

-Your projects are bets that you make to improve your business and the experience of your customers.
-You hope that your new onboarding will facilitate adoption.
-You hope that the latest feature will delight users.
-But you can't be sure.
-And it would help if you had a simple way to discuss the tactics and risks with the team.
+Consider your projects as strategic bets to enhance your business and customer experience.
+You anticipate that a new onboarding process will improve adoption, and you hope that the latest feature will captivate users.
+However, certainty is elusive, and you need a straightforward way to discuss tactics and risks with your team.